Student Handbook

 2.24 Transferring Credit to a Colorado Community (CCCS) College

 CCCS Colleges do not require transcripts from previous high schools or colleges for admission.
-However, if a student plans to complete a degree or certificate with applicable transfer credit, an official transcript must be sent to the college.
+However, if a student plans to complete a degree or certificate with applicable transfer credit, an official transcript must be sent to the college from the previous institution.

 The transfer of academic credit to the college is governed by the following policies and procedures: